 "I'm super comfy," Cox said.
 "I feel like those reps in spring, especially fall camp, I was getting most of them.
 That was very beneficial toward my confidence, especially just having the guys on the team having trust in me to know that I can go out there and be able to compete right there where Carson's at, so that was huge for me."

-Cox is listed as a senior but technically still has two years of eligibility remaining after this season due to his redshirt year at Louisiana Tech and last year at Nevada not counting due to COVID-19's impact.
-With Strong expected to be an early-entry candidate in the NFL draft after the 2021 campaign, Cox could be in line to serve as Nevada's starter next season.
+Cox is listed as a senior but technically still has a year eligibility remaining after this season due to his redshirt year at Louisiana Tech and last year at Nevada not counting due to COVID-19's impact.
+With Strong expected to be an early-entry candidate in the NFL draft after the 2021 campaign, Cox could be in line to serve as Nevada's starter in 2022.
 He's tried to soak up as much from Strong as possible the last two seasons.

 "Mostly stuff in the film room," Cox said of what he's learned from Strong.
 "I've been working a lot on just getting in there and reading coverages because I haven't really known that much about coverages since I got here, and so he's helped me with that.
 On the field, when I see him in practice, I'll see him make some throws and it's, like, 'Yeah, I want to try to do that.
 I can do that.'
 So just seeing some of the stuff he does that I haven't really seen before because I haven't been around a lot of QBs who could throw it like him."